MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 1. In a terminal, go to the root directory of your app project and run `npm install`.
 1. Run `npm start`.

 Once complete, there's a **Compiled successfully!** message in the terminal.
-Your app is running at `https://localhost:3000`.
+Your app is running on `https://localhost:3000`.

 ## 4. Sideload your app in Teams